 - Pencils and crayons are great for single use pages.
 We like Honeyscticks beeswax crayons because the colors are easy to see and they’re pure beeswax.

 - Instead of a dry erase marker, grab Stabilo Woody wax crayons.
-They’re a wax crayon that can work as for dry erase, too!
+They’re a wax crayon that can work as a dry erase, too!
 They come off easily when wiped with a lightly damp cloth or paper towel (don’t get it too wet or you might ruin the printable, even if it’s laminated).
 These wax crayons provide more friction than a marker (which means a greater challenge) and they don’t have fumes.

 - Your child can fill the path with small manipulatives, like pompoms, using a pair of plastic tweezers.